 Bankers’ bonus cap scrapped by Kwasi Kwarteng in mini-budget

+Chancellor says move will attract top talent to the City and boost tax revenue

-The cap limiting bankers’ bonuses to 200 per cent of annual salary has been scrapped by chancellor Kwasi Kwarteng.
+The cap limiting bankers’ bonuses to 200 per cent of annual salary has been scrapped by chancellor Kwasi Kwarteng in his mini-budget.

-The EU-wide cap was imposed in 2014 to discourage the type of profit-chasing which some critics said triggered the financial crash of 2008.
+The EU-wide cap was imposed in 2014 to discourage the type of profit-chasing that some critics said triggered the financial crash of 2008.

 It limited annual bonuses to 100 per cent of salary - or 200 per cent if shareholders approved - in order to give less of an incentive for risk-taking.